 13.9 In the event that you terminate this contract part way through the year we will provide you with a time ledger of time spent on your affairs for any outstanding accounting and tax years and then send you a final invoice for payment, less payments on account, based on the time spent and the individual chargeout rates of the staff member used.
 Our staff rates can be enquired at any time.

 14.1 Our engagement with you is governed by, and interpreted in accordance with, English law.
 The Courts of England shall have exclusive jurisdiction in relation to any claim, dispute or difference concerning our engagement letter and terms of business and any matter arising from or under them.
 Each party irrevocably waives any right it may have to object to any action being brought in those courts, to claim that the action has been brought in an inconvenient forum, or to claim that those courts do not have jurisdiction.
+Each party irrevocably waives any right to claim that any written or audio evidence is inappropriate to be disclosed to the Courts and it is hereby explicitly agreed that such evidence is permitted to be collected.

 15.1 Our professional indemnity insurer details can be found in our reception.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States or Canada.